buildkite-plugins/docker-buildkite-plugin/README.md

 ### `mounts` (optional)

-Extra volume mounts to pass to the docker container, in an array of `SOURCE:TARGET` params
+Extra volume mounts to pass to the docker container, in an array.
+Items are specified as `SOURCE:TARGET`.
+Each entry corresponds to a Docker CLI `--volume` parameter.

 Example: `/var/run/docker.sock:/var/run/docker.sock`

 ### `environment` (optional)

-Extra environment variables to pass to the docker container, in an array of `KEY=VALUE` params.
+Extra environment variables to pass to the docker container, in an array.
+Items can be specified as either `KEY` or `KEY=value`.
+Each entry corresponds to a Docker CLI `--env` parameter.
+Values specified as variable names will be passed through from the outer environment.

-Example: `MY_SPECIAL_VALUE=1`
+Examples: `MY_SECRET_KEY`, `MY_SPECIAL_BUT_PUBLIC_VALUE=kittens`

 ### `user` (optional)